TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

           14221857  smallmem MySbatch bio326-2  R       0:05      1 cn-6
 ```

-Now it is runing.
+Now it is runing (R).
 And after 10 seconds it will finish and we should ended up with 3 files:

 slurm-MySbatchScript_14221857.err  slurm-MySbatchScript_14221857.out 10.txt